dark0dave/Subrace-mod/subrace/readme.md

 ---

-**GOLD DWARVE**: In a time when the dwarven race is in sad decline, the gold dwarves of the Realms received a divine gift from Moradin, the Soul Forger.
+**GOLD DWARF**: In a time when the dwarven race is in sad decline, the gold dwarves of the Realms received a divine gift from Moradin, the Soul Forger.
 The father of the dwarven gods granted the Thunder Blessing upon his people, resulting in a slow growth of the gold dwarf population.
 Though its effects may not be felt for decades, gold dwarves are already starting to re-establish themselves in the Realms as shrewd traders and proud, if somewhat haughty, warriors.

-Gold dwarves have the following traits:
+Gold dwarf have the following traits:
 - +1 Charisma, -1 Dexterity
 - +2 Armor Class vs. giants
 - +1 bonus to THAC0 vs. aberrations that live in the Underdark